Killing Bigfoot with Bad Science

 Filed under Cryptozoology

+Today, we're going down a dark forest path on the trail of Gigantopithecus americanis: the North American Sasquatch.
 I see many cases on both sides of the Bigfoot debate where bad arguments, bad science, and just plain weirdness is being put forth, doing great disservice to their own side of the argument.
-There are intelligent and productive ways to explore a subject and present a case, but I don't see it being done very often on either side of the Bigfoot debate.
+There are intelligent and productive ways to explore a subject and present a case, but all too often, I see these being abandoned on both sides of the Bigfoot question.
 I'm going to present what I consider the top three ways that each side of the Bigfoot claim is shooting themselves in the foot, beginning with the skeptics.

 1. Saying that the guy who confessed to making tracks disproves the entire thing.